-- The Office of the CFO will utilize reports provided by the University Treasurer and the VTF for the development and distribution of quarterly reports to the CFO and the SVPOA. - As a part of the report on the university's annual financial statements during the Board's winter meeting, the university shall provide to the Finance and Resource Management Committee investment information regarding the university's overall cash position, investments, and earnings performance as displayed in the financial statements. - The university will provide a comprehensive annual report to the Finance and Resource Management Committee in November of each fiscal year on the overall investment balances, performance, allocations, utilization of investment income, and compliance with this investment policy.
+- The AVPF&AT will utilize reports provided by the Treasury Analyst, the investment consultants, and the VTF for the development and distribution of quarterly reports to the VPF and the EVP&COO. - As a part of the report on the university's annual financial statements during the Board's winter meeting, the university shall provide to the Finance and Resource Management Committee investment information regarding the university's overall cash position, investments, and earnings performance as displayed in the financial statements. - The university will provide a comprehensive annual report to the Finance and Resource Management Committee in November of each fiscal year on the overall investment balances, performance, allocations, utilization of investment income, and compliance with this investment policy.